-Nevin Murchie of Murchie Law (Harris Hill, NY) contacted me to develop a logo for a branch of his firm.
+Nevin Murchie of Murchie Law (Williamsville, NY) contacted me to develop a logo for a branch of his firm.
 Nevin specified that he wanted to go in “the monogram route” with some incorporation of the Canadian maple leaf.
 We came up with several ideas, narrowed to the version below.
 M, I and C overlap each other.
 The maple leaf acts as the dot of the I. Serif style type compliments the logo to communicate a sense of sophistication and class.

 I conceived Chandra for my BFA senior thesis exhibition.
 I branded a non-existing rooftop yoga studio and garden fusion using graphics, photography, and other media to bring it to life.